cloudfoundry-attic/v3-cli-plugin/README.md

 ####v3-push
 #####Syntax: cf v3-push APPNAME /path/to/app.zip
 Pushes, maps a route, and starts the zipped app as a V3 app and associated V3 processes.
-Currently tries to push to the default domain of th
+Currently tries to push to the default domain of your currently targeted Cloud Foundry.